This article is based on guidance from the Information Commissioner's Office (ICO):

 - How disruptive repeated consent requests would be to the individuals

-If in doubt, the ICO recommends you consider refreshing consent every 2 years.
+If in doubt, the Information Commissioner's Office recommends you consider refreshing consent every 2 years.

-You could also consider sending occasional reminders of their right to withdraw consent and how to do so.
+You could also consider sending occasional reminders to individuals of their right to withdraw consent and how to do so.

 What to do when consent was mistakenly sought